qzagarese/hyaline-dto/hyaline-dto-examples/README.md

-`/noaddress` | removes the `address` attribute `/renamed` | renames fields `firstName` and `lastName` to `name` and `surname` respectively `/inlined` | serializes field `address` as a `String` instead of an `Address` instance
+`/noaddress` | removes the `address` attribute `/renamed` | renames fields `firstName` and `lastName` to `name` and `surname` respectively `/inlined` | serializes field `address` as a `String` instead of an `Address` instance `/withFullName` | adds field `fullName` as a concatenation of first and last.
+Shows how to use Hyaline objects as prototypes for new calls